mui/material-ui/docs/data/material/guides/right-to-left/right-to-left.md

 ## 1. Set the HTML direction

+You can set the text direction either globally (across the entire app) or locally (specific to individual components), depending on your use case.

 ### Globally

 Add `dir="rtl"` to the app's root `<html>` to set the global text direction: